 WHAT WE DID TODAY

 Today's Big Question asks, "What does Unitarian Universalism mean to me?"
 We began by considering Unitarian Universalist ideas about mystery, faith and big questions.
 We heard a high school girl's story about her experience as a UU.
 In WIT Time, we created a human chalice.
 In our WCUU broadcast, we shared some ideas about Unitarian Universalism and what it means to us.
 We finished the session by celebrating Riddle and Mystery and thinking about what our group will do next.

 TALK ABOUT FAMILY RELIGION

 Talk about how much Unitarian Universalism means to your family.
 Are you as involved with your congregation as you wish to be?
 How is your religion involved with your family's actions to promote justice?
 To take care of the Earth?
 Do members of your family spend time volunteering to help others?
 Do you show your UU identity with chalice jewelry or a chalice in the home?
-You can see UU items on the websites of UniUniques, the Unitarian Universalist Association Bookstore and others.

 Do something new in your congregation.
 Find a friend to venture with you into a new area such as singing in a choir, leading younger children's religious education programs, or taking a role in worship services or hosting a coffee hour.
 Ask a parent, a Riddle and Mystery leader or your minister or music director to assist you with information and help you try something new.
 You might want to explore UU options outside your congregation.
 Becoming more involved could be a good thing for both you and Unitarian Universalism.